 I credit the act of decluttering with my ability to live my life in more alignment and with less stress—a high quality life defined uniquely by you, as Linda Pierce says—more so than I’ve ever been able to do before.
-I hope you will find these areas to declutter for a high quality life helpful in your journey.

 1) Physical belongings

 The decluttering started with physical belongings, a common area to begin for many.
 My husband and I both played minsgame (short for the Minimalist game) in December of 2014, collectively donating, recycling, selling and throwing away a total of 992 items from our home.